-A channel partner is a person or organization that provides services or sells products on behalf of a software or hardware vendor.
-Value-added resellers (VARs), managed service provider (MSPss), consultants, systems integrators (SIs), original equipment manufacturers (OEMs) and distributors may all be called channel partners.
-Many companies, including CA, Microsoft, AMD, IBM, SAP and Oracle, have formed channel partnership programs to work more closely with the distributors for their products.
+A channel partner is a person or organization that provides services or sells products on behalf of a software, hardware, networking or cloud services vendor.
+Value-added resellers (VARs), systems integrators (SIs), consultants, managed service providers (MSPs), original equipment manufacturers (OEMs), distributors and independent software vendors (ISVs) may all be called channel partners.
+Many technology providers, including Amazon Web Services (AWS), Cisco, Dell EMC, IBM and Microsoft, have formed partnership programs to work more closely with channel partners.

-VAR to VAR partnerships differ from channel partnerships in the purpose of the relationship.
-Channel partners work together to distribute and implement a vendor's products.
-In a VAR to VAR relationship, the companies cooperate to obtain professional services and solutions that would not have been accessible to them otherwise.
-Each VAR to VAR partner must offer something to the other, such as complementary services or areas of expertise, or a presence in different geographical regions.
+In a VAR-to-VAR relationship, the companies cooperate to obtain professional services and solutions that would not have been accessible to them otherwise.
+In such relationships, each VAR partner must offer something to the other, such as complementary services or areas of expertise, or a presence in different geographical regions.